 First male president of the ANA and internationally-known burn expert; named Nurse of the Year for his work treating burn patients after the 9/11 terrorist attacks

-As the president of the American Nurses Association (ANA), Ernest Grant helps represent the interests of America’s four million registered nurses and has worked to encourage diversity in nursing.
-He is the first male to hold this office.
+As the past president of the American Nurses Association (ANA), Ernest Grant helped represent the interests of America’s 4 million registered nurses and has worked to encourage diversity in nursing.
+He was the first male to hold this office.
 An internationally recognized burn-care and fire-safety expert, he was presented the Nurse of the Year Award in 2002 by President George W. Bush for his work treating burn victims from the World Trade Center.
-Following the killing of Black man George Floyd in 2020, Grant spoke out, encouraging nurses to educate themselves and call for change.
+Following the killing of George Floyd in 2020, Grant spoke out, encouraging nurses to educate themselves and call for change.

 “The Code of Ethics obligates nurses to be allies and to advocate and speak up against racism, discrimination and injustice,” he said.
 “This is non-negotiable.
 Racism is a longstanding public health crisis that impacts both mental and physical health.”

-Yet many of these Black nurses in history had neither this kind of support, nor the backing of the legal system in their quest to overcome prejudice and discrimination in the nursing profession.
-We recognize their meaningful and significant contributions to advancing the field – both today and every day.
+Today, African American nurses have representative bodies like the National Black Nurses Association and Black Nurses Rock to help support, develop and advocate for Black nurse leaders.
+Yet many of these Black nurses in history had neither this kind of support nor the backing of the legal system in their quest to overcome prejudice and discrimination in the nursing profession.

 By Molly Mattison